Utah Gender Wage Gap

 Controlling for more variables means more precise data, which enables policymakers and business leaders to better identify ways of promoting economic opportunities for women.[5]

-In a 2009 report the U.S. Department of Labor stated that the unadjusted pay gap can be "used in misleading ways" and doesn't explain the true reasons behind the gap.[6]
-The St. Louis Federal Reserve noted that the unadjusted number is a bad indicator to base corrective actions on.[7]
+In a 2009 report, the U.S. Department of Labor stated that the unadjusted pay gap can be "used in misleading ways" and doesn't explain the true causes of the gap.[6]
+The St. Louis Federal Reserve noted that the unadjusted number is a bad indicator on which to base corrective actions.[7]

 By controlling for age, education, experience, location, job level, company, and function, the adjusted wage gap provides a more accurate assessment of the individual circumstances of women.[8]
 It also tends to lower the discrepancy to between 2% and 6%.[9]
 Unadjusted values are less specific and indicate a gap of about 24%.[10]